esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 Examples of preprocessing steps are:

 - cleaning the text: remove symbols/special characters, or other things that "sneaked" into the text while loading the original version.
-- lowercasing.
+- lowercasing
-- remove punctuation
+- removing punctuation
 - stop word removal, where you remove common words such as `the` or `a` that you would note need in some further analysis steps.
 - tokenization: this means splitting up the text into individual tokens.
 You can for example create sentence tokens or words tokens, or any others.
 - lemmatization: with this step you obtain the lemma of each word.
 You would get the form in which you find the word in the dictionary, such as the singular version of a plural of a noun, or the first person present tense of a verb instead of the past principle.
 You are making sure that you do not get different versions of the same word: you would convert `words` into `word` and `talking` into `talk`